OK2MOP/MD1702-tools/README.md

-**Please do NOT use it to write data to a device with L05 firmware and MD1706-V2 version of the bootloader, as it is not tested and it was reported to brick the device in the issues.** (The tool is working with L05.000.05 firwmare itself on older MD1702-V1/V2 devices).
+**Please do NOT use it to write data to a device with L05 firmware and MD1706-V2 version of the bootloader, as it is not tested and it was reported to brick the device in the issues.** (The tool is working with L05.000.05 firmware itself on older MD1702-V1/V2 devices).

 **Please do not remove safety checks in the code concerning the device/bootloader